-- Sailor Moon: Tsukino Usagi, Chibi Usagi and Chibi Chibi all wear Odango orbs and tiaras in their Sailor forms.
+- Tsukino Usagi, Chibi Usagi and Chibi Chibi all wear Odango orbs and tiaras in their Sailor forms.
 Super Sailor forms throw in barrettes.
 The manga had the barrettes from the beginning.

-- Pokémon: Misty has a red-double-orb decorated single pigtail; Dawn not only wears a hat, but also sports three yellow triangular hair clips.
+- Pokémon: Misty's ponytail holder has baubles; Dawn not only wears a hat, but also sports three yellow triangular hair clips.
 And if these two let their hair grow for the next ten years then up the size of their apparel by an order of magnitude they may hope to compete with the hair dec Power Level of Sinnoh champion, Cynthia.

 - In Nanaka 6/17, Nanaka wears a side ponytail with a double-orb elastic after a head trauma causes her to think she's 6 years old again.